Agent-Draco/BatchTrack-Pro/README.md

 http://localhost:8000/index.html
 ```

-Keep the terminal running while using the app.
+Keep the PowerShell window running while using the app.
 Stop the server with `Ctrl+C`.

 Do not open the pages directly with a `file://` URL.
 The application loads the database adapter and external browser libraries through HTTP, and camera access is more reliable from a local HTTP origin.